dobbelina/copy_file_to_another_repo_action/README.md

  + files in the destination_folder before copying over
  + the new files.
  !
 Use with caution!.
+ !
+If no destination_folder is specified everything in the root will be deleted.

  + Multiple source files/directories separated by comma
  + "file1.txt,file2.txt" or '"file 1.txt","file 2.txt"'